 The language holds the knowledge of over 4,000 years in forms of scriptures, texts, hymns, and history.
 Ignoring such a vast ocean of information is a loss to mankind.
 It is a beautiful language and should not be lost into oblivion.

 We need Sanskrit more than Sanskrit needs us.

 This is where ReSanskrit comes into the picture.
 The ‘Re’ in ReSanskrit stands for Reinvigorate.
 The next chapter in Sanskrit.

 People in our generation are passive consumers of content.
 That means the content is presented to us every day by various social networks, news curators apps, etc. Whereas Sanskrit related content is not available in the ‘ready to serve’ format like quotes, posts or articles.
 It is mostly available in old phyiscal books or scanned digital files.

-We didn’t expect at the beginning, but the visual aspect of our posts has played a pivotal role in our growth journey.
+We didn’t know this at the beginning, that the visual aspect of our posts would play a very important and pivotal role in our growth journey.
 Rightly so, because there are so many blogs and channels on Sanskrit, but only Resanskrit has managed to become comparatively popular (current combined reach: 2 million+ per post).
 And this became possible because of our elegant and relevant designs which appeal to the young generation.